JDN89/thinking-in-javah/README.md

         Provides fast insertion, deletion, and retrieval operations.
         Allows duplicate values but not duplicate keys (based on the keys' hashCode and equals methods).
         Suitable for scenarios that require both key-value lookups and maintenance of insertion order

+## EXTRA info about how queues facilitate safe object transfer in concurrent environments:
+Here's a breakdown of how queues facilitate safe object transfer in concurrent environments:

+    - `Producer-Consumer Pattern`: One of the most common use cases for queues in concurrent programming is the Producer-Consumer pattern.
+Producers are tasks that generate data or results, and consumers are tasks that process this data.
+A queue serves as the buffer for holding this data in between.
+The producer adds elements to the queue, and the consumer takes elements from the queue for processing.

+    `Decoupling of Components`: Queues decouple the producing and consuming components.
+This means that the producer doesn’t need to wait for the consumer to be ready.
+Similarly, the consumer doesn't need to wait for the producer to produce data.
+The queue acts as a buffer that can store data until the consumer is ready to process it.

+    `Thread Safety`: In Java, you can use thread-safe queue implementations, such as BlockingQueue, LinkedBlockingQueue, or ArrayBlockingQueue.
+These implementations ensure that the operations of adding and removing elements from the queue are atomic and thread-safe.
+This eliminates race conditions and ensures that data integrity is maintained.

+    `Flow Control`: Queues can help in controlling the flow of data between threads.
+For instance, if the producer is generating data faster than the consumer can process, the queue will start to fill up.
+You can set a maximum size for the queue, and once it's full, the producer will be forced to wait.
+This can help in preventing resource exhaustion and ensuring a balanced workload.

+    `Ordering`: In some cases, the order of processing matters.
+Queues inherently maintain the order of elements as they are added and removed, ensuring that elements are processed in the order they were added (FIFO - First In First Out).